UCLComputerScience/COMP0016_2020_21_Team21/README.md

 Open the project in Unity and you will be able to use the repository.
-For more details, please visit https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository to find out more.
+For more details, please visit https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository .